 Cash and cash equivalents \$ 3,380

 Accounts receivable, net of allowances 9,087

 Prepaid expenses and other current assets 16

 Property and equipment, net 406

 Accounts payable (10,391)

 Bank overdrafts (1,902)

 Other current liabilities (1,262)

 Other long term liabilities (223)

 Minority interests 95

 Identified intangibles 1,368

+Acquisition related restructuring reserves

 Goodwill 22,456

 \$ 23,030

-Net assets associated with Fierce Media were insignificant.
+Net assets associated with Fierce Media Limited were insignificant.
 Goodwill recognized in the above transaction is preliminarily estimated at \$22,456.
 The business acquired is not capital intensive and does not require significant identifiable intangible assets - as a result the greater proportion of consideration has been allocated to goodwill.
 Goodwill in relation to the acquisition of AMV is not expected to be deductible for US income tax purposes.
-The preliminary purchase price allocation, including the allocation of goodwill, will be updated as additional information becomes available.